-New graduate students must take the Diagnostic Test which consists of four consecutive exams, each 30 minutes long, on the Monday afternoon of orientation week.
+New graduate students will be sent approximately one month prior to the start of classes a Diagnostic Test which consists of four consecutive exams, each 30 minutes long.
 The role of the Diagnostic Test is to guide, in consultation with an Academic Advisor, your choice of classes for your first year.
-These tests have been designed to let you know of your physics knowledge the department expects prior to enrolling in our core courses of quantum mechanics, E&M and statistical mechanics as well as basic classical mechanics.
-You only take this test upon entering and a pass is not required.
+These tests have been designed to let you know the level of physics knowledge the department expects prior to enrolling in our core courses of quantum mechanics, E&M and statistical mechanics as well as basic classical mechanics.